POLICY #5.1

 1. To facilitate robust debate and the free exchange of ideas, peaceful protests and demonstrations on campus are legitimate means of expression.
 Anyone who wishes to engage in protests and demonstrations shall be permitted to do so, as long as the protest/demonstration and the conduct of participants:

-1. Does not take place in indoor rooms/areas where quiet or reflection may be expected by those using these rooms/areas (including but not limited to classrooms, laboratories, museums, the Gerald R. Sherratt Library, the Beverly Taylor Sorenson Center for the Arts, and other indoor and outdoor venues where theatrical/musical performances or public or private ceremonies are occurring);
+1. Does not take place in indoor rooms/areas where quiet or reflection may be expected by those using these rooms/areas (including but not limited to classrooms, office and cubicle space, laboratories, museums, the Gerald R. Sherratt Library, the Beverly Taylor Sorenson Center for the Arts, and other indoor and outdoor venues where theatrical/musical performances or public or private ceremonies are occurring);

 2. Does not take place inside buildings where minors are predominantly present;